Reddit User Gets Criticized For Complaining About Constantly Barking Dog

 Behavioral studies suggest that the perception of noise as a stressor can vary widely among individuals, with one's past experiences and current mental state playing crucial roles.

-For instance, research from the Journal of Environmental Psychology indicates that people with higher levels of anxiety are more likely to report negative impacts from environmental noise.
+For instance, research indicates that people with higher levels of anxiety are more likely to report negative impacts from environmental noise.

 Addressing these issues often requires a multifaceted approach, focusing not only on practical solutions but also on cognitive coping strategies to manage stress.